 For graduate students, the I grade will remain on the record until the required work is completed.
 Graduate students should finish the course requirements as soon as possible.
-To remove an I grade from your record, you must file the appropriate petition with the Office of the Registrar.
+The instructor will file a change of grade for Incompletes through CalCentral and Campus Solutions.
 The method of replacement of the I grade by a final grade will be determined by the Dean of the Graduate Division and the Graduate Council.